You Should Be Doing These Things To Absorb More Nutrients From Your Food

 Apple cider vinegar

 Having a tablespoon of apple cider vinegar before each meal assists with digestion as it stimulates the release of bile acids.
-If you aren’t an AVC fan, having some lemon water or chewing some rocket before your meals will do the trick!
+If you aren’t an ACV fan, having some lemon water or chewing some rocket before your meals will do the trick!

 Have fat with each meal